 The majority of people we support have spent years, sometimes decades, in secure services.
 They have not been able to leave secure services because their risks remain, usually as they have been unable to benefit from effective treatment programmes.

-Nevertheless, we are still committed to the ideals of rehabilitation, which is about building on existing strengths, and developing skills and coping strategies to maximise each individual’s functioning and to minimise the disabling effects of their illness.
+Nevertheless, we are still committed to rehabilitation, which is about building on existing strengths, and developing skills and coping strategies to maximise each individual’s functioning and to minimise the disabling effects of their illness.

 These individuals require a much slower pace of rehabilitation than is provided within mainstream low secure services, as not all service users will be able to engage in the two year pathway that is currently commissioned within mainstream LSU.
 Therefore, our ideal timescale for admission is three to five years.